A locally operated Z-Wave Security system makes perfect sense in security challenged world

 All these listed Z-Wave Security Hubs are Z-Wave Plus.

-Z-Wave Home Security Hubs
+Z-Wave Home Security Systems

 The first two on this list work offline and don’t need internet access or WiFi.
 When I say ‘offline’ I mean the alarm will still sound if a door or window sensor (or any other devices you have) get triggered by an intruder or similar.
 So if the internet goes does and someone tries to break into your house by entering a window, or door or triggering a z-wave motion sensor then the alarm will still sound.